jefferis/ercawards/README.md

 # ercawards

-This projects is initially focussed on analysing the age distribution of ERC advanced grant awardees.
+This project is initially focussed on analysing the age distribution of ERC advanced grant awardees.

+Data will be scraped from